-Released 40 years ago today, The Omen still holds up as one of the scariest movies of all time—and the reason why the name "Damien" was ruined for children everywhere for decades.
+Released nearly 50 years ago, The Omen still holds up as one of the scariest movies of all time—and the reason why the name "Damien" was ruined for children everywhere for decades.
+Fun fact, though?
 The now-demonic moniker was actually the screenwriter's second choice.
-Read on to find out what the first choice was—and 12 other freaky film facts.
+Read on to find out what the first choice was—plus 12 other freaky facts about this legendary horror flick.

 It was first called The Antichrist, then later changed to The Birthmark.